grodansparadis/vscp-doc-spec/vscp_register_abstraction_model.md

 Bit 5 of the node control flags write protects all user registers if cleared ( == 1 is write enabled).
 The page select registers (0x92/0x93) can be used if more application specific registers are needed.
 The page is selected by writing a 16-bit page in these positions.
 This gives a theoretical user registry space of 128 * 65535 bytes (65535 pages of 128 bytes each).
 Note that the normal register read/write method can not be used to access this space.
 The page read/write methods are used instead.

-0x98 Buffer size for device is information for control nodes of limitations of the buffer space for a Level II node.
-Level I nodes should have eight (8) in this position.
-Level II nodes that can accept the normal Level II packet have 0 which indicates 512 bytes or can have some number that represent the actual buffer.

-The page read/write, boot events etc can handle more then eight data bytes if the buffer is larger than eight and the implementer wishes to do so.
-This even if the event is a Level I event.

 Reading of an unimplemented register should return 0x00.

 The VSCP registers are defined as follows: